sanchit2843/object_detection_metrics_calculation/README.md

 ## Introduction
 This repository consists of code to calculate coco style object detection metrics per image and mean for all images, a specific format is used for passing the ground truths and detections which is refered in [usage](##Usage) section.
+This code outputs a csv file for each image and final row will contain averaged score for each metric.

+## Object detection scores covered.
+- AP
+- AP50
+- AP75
+- APsmall
+- APmedium
+- APlarge
+- AR1
+- AR10
+- AR100
+- ARsmall
+- ARmedium
+- ARlarge
 ## Need for this code:
-The [review object detection repository](https://github.com/rafaelpadilla/**review_object_detection_metrics)  is good enough and is UI based but I could not fine a way to get the object detection metrics for each image and also some api version of code which can be directly used with your current training code.
+The [review object detection repository](https://github.com/rafaelpadilla/**review_object_detection_metrics)  is good enough and is UI based but I could not find a way to get the object detection metrics for each image and also some api version of code which can be online with trainings/evaluations.
 You can also refer to utils.py to get code to convert bounding box predictions to text files.
 The text file can also be used with the review object detection metrics pipeline for calculating pascal or coco scores.
 ## Usage
 ```
 python main.py -p path_to_results